brookshelley/brookshelley.github.com/books.md

     but it was fairily, well, basic.
 This would be a great introduction to give to a younger person.

+70. **Caraval** — Stephanie Garber

+    Some light-hearted YA to close out the year.
+This was a well-told, if sometimes upsetting story.
+A lot of this had me wondering: straight people, are you ok?

 ## Footnotes

 [*](#les) <a name="les"></a>Lesbian Book Club